klimick/decode/README.md

     }
 }
 ```
-To avoid some boilerplate code you may consider `ProductType` or `SumType`.
+To avoid some boilerplate code you may consider to use [product type](#product-type) or [sum type](#sum-type).

 ##### partialObject(SomeClass::class)(prop1: T(), prop2: T(), propN: T())
 Like `object` decoder, but each parameter of the constructor must be nullable.

 ##### rec(fn() => T())
 Represents recursive type.
 Only objects can be recursive.
-Definition example:

 ```php
 final class SomeClass
 {